-As of January 25, 2022, the Compensation Committee currently consists of Mr. Sean M. Whelan and Mr. Peter W. Brown, each of whom has been determined by the Governance Committee and the Board to meet the independence requirements for Compensation Committee members under Nasdaq Rules and SEC Rules.
-Mr. Sean M. Whelan also has been determined by the Governance Committee and the Board to be a Super Independent Director satisfying the new stricter requirements of the By-Laws.
-See Board Size, Quorum and Voting, above, and By-Laws, below.
+As of December 31, 2022, the Compensation Committee consisted of Mr. Peter W. Brown and Mr. Sean M. Whelan, each of whom has been determined by the Governance Committee and the Board to meet the independence requirements for Compensation Committee members under Nasdaq Rules and SEC Rules.

-During the year ended December 31, 2021, the Compensation Committee met eight (8) times.
+During the year ended December 31, 2022, the Compensation Committee met six (6) times.
 All then current members attended at least 75% of the meetings.